emanuxd11/LDTS-project/docs/README.md

 **Problem in Context**

-We need a way for the ghosts to move in a different way depending on whether their state.
+We need a way for the ghosts to move in a different way depending on their state.

 **The Pattern**